-Folsom Lake College opens minds and doors through the power of education, inspiring all students to become socially responsible global citizens.
+Folsom Lake College opens minds and doors through the power of education, inspiring all students to become socially responsible members of society.

-Folsom Lake College, serving the diverse communities of eastern Sacramento and western El Dorado counties, offers educational opportunities and support for students to transfer to four-year institutions, to improve foundational skills, to achieve career goals, and to earn associate degrees or certificates.
+Folsom Lake College, serving the diverse communities of eastern Sacramento and western El Dorado counties, offers educational opportunities for students to improve foundational skills, to achieve career goals, to transfer to four-year institutions, and to earn associate degrees and certificates.

 Our Commitment to Equity

 Education should belong to everyone.
 To nourish this inclusion, FLC champions equity, diversity, social justice, and environmental sustainability as foundational to academic, campus, and community life.
 We work with the communities we serve toward just and fair inclusion into society in which all people can participate, prosper, and reach their full potential.
 We commit to equity driven decision-making, planning, and reflective processes that are responsive to the diverse identities and experiences in our community.

 We seek to empower marginalized voices, nurture our many identities and social circumstances, foster cultural responsiveness, and stand against all manifestations of discrimination, including (but not limited to) those based on: ability or disability, age, pregnancy or reproductive status, body type or size, physical or mental health status, neurodiversity, ancestry, ethnicity, citizenship or immigration status, language, race or racial identity, national origin, economic status, incarceration experience, educational status, employment status, food or housing insecurity, military or veteran status, marital or partner status, gender, gender identity, gender expression, sex, sexual orientation, political affiliation, and/or religion.